IdanHershcovich/personal/README.md

 # Personal
 My personal repo for testing and learning.
-A modern's man scratch paper
+A modern man's scratch paper